BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 way, you will force your mind to become dispassionate, and that’s when the mind starts seeing clearly when the clouds of passion disappear.

-#### The Context Of The Uncertain Body
+<u>**The Context Of The Uncertain Body**</u>

-*Sabbe Sankhara Anicca*- all determinations are uncertain.
+<span lang="pi">*Sabbe Sankhara Anicca*</span>- all determinations are
+uncertain.
 If determinations are uncertain then what is to be said about the things that the determinations determine.
 They are even more uncertain.
-So, *sabbe SANKHARA anicca, sabbe SANKHARA dukkha*, all determinations are uncertain and unsatisfactory, thus sabbe DHAMMA anatta - everything that is determined cannot be owned.
+So, <span lang="pi">*sabbe SANKHARA anicca, sabbe SANKHARA dukkha*</span>, all determinations are uncertain and unsatisfactory, thus sabbe DHAMMA anatta - everything that is determined cannot be owned.

-Practically speaking, determinations (*sankhara*) are things that are the basis for your ownership.
+Practically speaking, determinations (<span lang="pi">*sankhara*</span>) are things that are the basis for your ownership.
 For example, let’s say you are attached to your house and family, the joy that you get on account of those things is determined by having the house and family.
 You can then say, if you are attached to your family, the presence of both yours and their bodies are now the basis for the entire emotional relationship that you have with your family, all the joys and griefs.
 Those emotional experiences would not be there if the body was not there, so the fundamental determination is the body.
 That’s why if one maintains the context of the body as the necessary basis for any experience in your life, with the recognition of Uncertainty of that determination/ that context, then whatever you experience based on that uncertain, unstable bodily context, is unownable.
 So your family will still be there and perceived but now the emotional basis for your ownership is gone because it’s seen based on uncertainty.

 It takes a lot of training to develop that level of clarity regarding the context of the body as a determination for everything.
 Most people